timitoc/cerc-info/README.md

 To run the project, install [docker](https://www.docker.com/) and [docker-compose](https://docs.docker.com/compose/install/).
 Then, run:

-* If it's the first time:
+* If it's the first time (or after you pulled some new modifications):
 ```sh
 docker-compose up --force-recreate --build
 ```